tdk-bwcb/Basic-Python-Quiz-game/README.md

 ## Installation

 1. Clone the repository to your local machine: git clone https://github.com/tdk-bwcb/Basic-Python-Quiz-game.git
-2. Navigate to the project directory: cd your-Basic-Python-Quiz-game.git
+2. Navigate to the project directory: cd your-Basic-Python-Quiz-game

 ## Usage